christoph-frick/springboot-groovy-vaadin-starter/README.rst

                    the widgetset used to auto-generate/-update and used with ``@Widgetset('app')`` in ``AppUI``.

-:``gradle/groovyOptions.groovy``: Default config for the groovy compiler.
-                                  ``@CompileStatic`` is enabled by default.

-:``gradle/springboot-vaadin-fixes.gradle``: All configs to make both the
-                                            Springboot and the Vaadin Gradle
-                                            plug-in play nicely together.

-:``gradle/idea.gradle``: Config for the IDEA project (see above)

-:``config/codenarc/ruleset.groovy``: Default ruleset with few commented rules
-                                     resulting in errors.

 :``src/main/groovy/app/Application.groovy``: ``main`` and Spring Boot setup

 :``src/main/groovy/app/ui/AppUI.groovy``: Trivial UI with the theme and